Ten Most Wonderful Things About Korea (my list!)

-1. Civil Service/Customer Service – Coming from a country where the civil servants make you feel your indebted to them, civil service in Korea is topnotch.
+1. Civil Service/Customer Service – Coming from a country where the civil servants make you feel you’re indebted to them, civil service in Korea is topnotch.
 I’ve never had to spend hours lining up to get some paper work done in a government office except when I applied for my citizenship at the Immigration Office in Mokdong.
 It usually takes me about 2 minutes to get a Family Register at the “Dong Office” and the three times I applied for a passport, I was only at the District Office (in Jongro) for half an hour, including the time I had my picture taken.
 The civil servants are polite too.

 2. Broadband Internet – We’ve been with Hanaro for almost six years and I’d say that we don’t have any plan of switching ISPs even with the tempting gifts that comes with a new subscription to another ISP.
 I like that I don’t have to wait for a long time to load a 10MB web page overloaded with heavy JPEGs.